Kise Mill Bridge

-The Kise Mill Bridge is an historic, American, camelback, stone arch bridge that is located in Newberry Township, York County, Pennsylvania.
+The Kise Mill Bridge is a historic, American, camelback, stone arch bridge that is located in Newberry Township, York County, Pennsylvania.

 It was added to the National Register of Historic Places in 1988.
 It is located in the Kise Mill Bridge Historic District.

 History and architectural features

 Built in 1915, this rubble masonry-style bridge is roughly sixty-eight feet long and crosses Bennett Run.

-It was added to the National Register of Historic Places in 1988.
-It is located in the Kise Mill Bridge Historic District.

 In 2014, this long-used bridge was deemed too historically important to be replaced, and was subsequently repaired.
 The project took nearly three years to complete.